roryharder/roryharder.github.io/research.md

 * [A paper on speech acts]. *Under Review.*
 * Reference in a Language Game. *Manuscript in Preparation.*
 * Demonstratives Contribute Conventional Implicatures. *Manuscript in Preparation.*
-* Dynamic Semantics as Constraint Semantics. *Manuscript in Preparation.*

 <br>